Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,427.46666666666664,437.20508.md

 ### Transcript

-> different question how many Dutch people we have three and
+> different question how many Dutch people we have three and we'll get another one soon yes we have